freeradical13/freeradical13.github.io/index.md

 The [primary structure][] of a protein is its linear sequence of amino acids.

 The [secondary structure][] of a protein describes initial folding and coiling and is driven by Hydrogen bonding between the polypeptide backbone.
 Within the polypeptide backbone, the Oxygen in the Carbonyl has a partial negative charge and the Hydrogen in the Amino has a partial positive charge.
-One secondary structure is the [α helix][] which is a cylindrical coil backbone (with side chains projecting outwards) held together by Hydrogen bonding between every fourth amino acid.
+One secondary structure is the [α helix][] which is a cylindrical coil backbone (with side chains projecting outwards) held together by Hydrogen bonding between every fourth amino acid (between a Hydrogen in an amino group and an Oxygen in a carbonyl group).
 Another secondary structure is the planar [β pleated sheet][] in which segments (β strands) of the polypeptide are parallel and held together by Hydrogen bonding between parallel or antiparallel strands.

 The [tertiary structure][] of a protein is driven by interactions between the amino acid side chains rather than the polypeptide backbone.
 As a polypeptide forms in water, amino acids with hydrophobic side chains tend to cluster in the core of the protein.
 [Disulfide bridges][] may form where the Sulfurs in two Cysteine amino acids covalently bond.
 Ionic bonds may form between the negatively charged Oxygen in the Carboxyl of one amino acid and the positively charged NH<sub>3</sub><sup>+</sup> of a Lysine.